-This recipe has its roots in the provinces of Modena and Reggio Emilia, but you can also find them in the other provinces, although sometimes with some slight differences and under different names.
+While the recipe’s roots lie in the provinces of Modena and Reggio Emilia, variations of gnocco fritto can be found throughout the region, each with slight differences and unique local names.

 Crescentina Bolognese

-In Bologna and its province, gnocco fritto is also called crescentina fritta.
-But be careful, because if you ask for a crescentina in Modena, you actually mean a tigella.”
+In Bologna and its surrounding province, gnocco fritto is known as crescentina fritta.
+However, be mindful of the regional differences—ask for a crescentina in Modena, and you’ll actually be referring to tigella, a different type of bread.

 Penzino Ferrarese